 - A bit of eyebrow wax will hold them in place beautifully.

 - Most brows have some thin places that need to be filled in.
-Try the brow powders in our new Bitty Brow Kit, any appropriate shade of PurePressed Eye Shadow or a soft shade of Eye Pencil (Taupe is a favorite).
+Try the brow powders in our GreatShape Eyebrow Kit, any appropriate shade of PurePressed Eye Shadow or your shade in our Retractable Brow Pencils.
 Comb the brows down and apply the color directly to the sparse patches on the skin.
 If the brow needs lengthening, apply the color with light feathery strokes.

 - Brows can be colored and held in place in one step with PureBrow Brow Gels.
 Lightly stroke the wand into the hairs, using a little at a time.
 Smooth with your Deluxe Spoolie Brush.